 Teaching & Artist Development

 Jamie has extensive experience teaching and leading artist development programmes and music and drama workshops with young people, community groups and emerging artists.
 Previous organisations Jamie has worked with include Leeds Playhouse, City Varieties Youth Theatre Company, The Carriageworks Theatre, Harrogate Youth Theatre, Stagecoach Theatre Arts Schools, DARTS (Doncaster Community Arts), C&T Digital Theatre Company, Manchester Metropolitan University, Leeds University, Leeds General Infirmary’s Hospital & Home Teaching Service, Wakefield Cathedral Education Centre and The Refugee Council.

 Alongside her artistic work over the last 8 years Jamie has been involved in and led a range of queer and trans activism, campaigning and support work.
 Jamie also leads a range of bespoke trans and non-binary training with churches, charities, universities, theatres and primary and secondary health care establishments.
-She is currently working part-time on a trans health care research project as a research coordinator with Yorkshire Mesmac and the Open University.
+She is currently working part-time on an integrated trans health care research project as a research coordinator with Yorkshire Mesmac and the Open University.

 To keep up to date with projects and tour dates check out: